The CMB Cold Spot under the lens II: Lensing signatures in polarization and cosmic texture footprints: Forecast for the Simons Observatory

-To provide a forecast for the Simons experiment considering both temperature and polarization lensing, we computed \ref{StoN} with the texture lensing profile.
-For this estimation, we considered the specifications provided for the updated optimal case of the Simons Observatory Large Aperture Telescope Survey \cite{SimonsObservatory:2025wwn}, as in Table \ref{tab:specs}.
-This means a co-added noise level of $2.6\,\mu\mathrm{K}\cdot \mathrm{arcmin}$ for temperature, i.e. considering the combination of all frequencies, over the new observed fraction of the sky ($f_{\rm{sky}}$) of 61\%.
+To forecast the sensitivity of the Simons Observatory to temperature and polarization lensing, we compute Eq.~\eqref{StoN} with the texture lensing profile.
+For this estimate, we use the specifications provided for the updated optimal case of the Simons Observatory Large Aperture Telescope Survey \cite{SimonsObservatory:2025wwn}, listed in Table~\ref{tab:specs}.
+This corresponds to a co-added temperature noise level of $2.6\,\mu\mathrm{K}\cdot \mathrm{arcmin}$ after combining all frequencies, over an observed sky fraction $f_{\rm sky}=0.61$.